If you do an NHS PCR (a test that is sent to a lab) test for COVID-19 at home, you might be asked to register it so you can get the test result.

 Registering a test kit is different to reporting a test result.

-If you ordered a PCR home test kit online or by calling 119, you need to register the kit before you send it to the lab.
+If you have a PCR home test kit, check if you need to register the kit before you send it to the lab.

 SignVideo is a free online British Sign Language interpreter service for 119.

 You can use the free Be My Eyes app to get help from trained NHS Test and Trace staff.
 Download the app, go to Specialized Help and select NHS Test & Trace in the Personal Health category.